Mental Health Specialist

 Waiting

 Show your suicide assessment script with at least four follow-up questions or actions.
+One teammate may be asked to do a 20-second finger-puppet version.

 Need a quick refresher?